CaVarney3/CoinGameTest1/README.md

-# CoinGameTest1
+# Coin Flipper
-Coin Game Test
+Coin Flipper

 # A Simple Demonstration / Test of a Coin Flip Simulator.